 Well, no one has ever said that sentence before.

-"Will you please send me a photo of me peeing?
-This is the photo of the year."
+„Can you please send me a photo of me having a pee?
+This is the photo of the year.“

 Well, of the year may be an exaggeration.
 But photo of the month is.
 It all has its history.
 Since the end of last year, more than seven months ago, a catheter has been stuck in my dick.
 Other people with degenerative muscle diseases become incontinent, with me it's the other way round.
 I became urinary retention from one day to the next.
 In other words, I can't piss.
 Without aids I would burst.

 It's not that harmless.
-Even though I make fun of it a bit myself, it's quite unpleasant not being able to pee.
-Imagine a bladder infection where urination is not only so painful that you think you can't pee, but you actually can't pee.
-The pressure builds and builds and at some point you call an ambulance.
-Or in my case, my family doctor, who comes to my house at night and at weekends when it's urgent.
+Even if I make fun of it myself a bit, not being able to pee is pretty unpleasant.
+Imagine a bladder infection where urinating is not only so painful that you think you can't pee, but you actually can't pee.
+The pressure increases and at some point you call the emergency doctor.
+Or, in my case, my GP, who comes to my house at night and at the weekend when I'm under pressure.
 The main thing is that I don't end up in hospital again.
-If I'm lucky, I'll spend three days in intensive care, if I'm unlucky, I'll end up in the emergency room - where you don't even know how the alarm is acknowledged by the ventilation system, let alone what measures need to be taken.
+If I'm lucky, I'll spend three days in intensive care, if I'm unlucky, I'll end up in A&E - where you don't even know how the ventilation alarm is acknowledged, let alone what measures need to be taken.
 Theoretically.
-No kidding, it's all been done.
+No kidding, it's all happened before.

-Be that as it may, the symptom of "sudden urinary retention" is not unknown in ALS.
+Be that as it may, the symptom „sudden urinary retention“ is not unknown in ALS.

 Nevertheless, there are so many such general theories about possible causes that this could just as easily be a list of causes for flu or a heart attack.